ICD-10 Code for Knee Pain: M25.561, M25.562 + Bilateral (2026)

 Chronic knee pain has no dedicated ICD-10-CM code.
 Coders report it by pairing the laterality code, M25.561 or M25.562, with G89.29 (other chronic pain) when the provider documents chronicity.
 Sequencing depends on whether the encounter treats the knee condition or focuses on pain management.

-Two laterality pairings come up constantly.
+The two laterality pairings come out as clean rules.
 Chronic right knee pain is M25.561 plus G89.29.
-Chronic left knee pain ICD-10 coding is M25.562 plus G89.29.
-Same logic, different side, with sequencing still tied to the encounter's purpose.
+Chronic left knee pain is M25.562 plus G89.29.
+The bilateral version runs all three, as above.

 Associated Knee Codes: Effusion, Hemarthrosis, and Stiffness